jer-martin/obsidian/NEWTN/Stars Over Babylon.md

 ### Influence on Greek Astronomy

-4. **Why was the knowledge of these scribes essential to the development of Greek astronomy?**
+4. **Why was the knowledge of these scribes essential to the development of Greek astronomy?** the Babylonian astronomy influenced Greek astronomy greatly
 5. **Who was Kidenas?**
-    leader of astronomers in babylo
+    leader of astronomers in Babylon

 ### Writing Systems